gimlet-io/gimlet-documentation/src/pages/docs/policy-based-releases.md

         GIMLET_TOKEN: ${{ secrets.GIMLET_TOKEN }}
 ```

-With the above config, Gimlet becomes aware of a new releasble softwware version, and can act on release policies.
+With the above config, Gimlet becomes aware of a new releasable software version, and can act on release policies.

 ## Set release policies in the Gimlet environment file